 - Tuberculosis Risk Assessment: $50-100 depending on health care provider.

 - Mexico tourist visa, obtained as you cross the border: $20.

 - Travel costs as outlined above.

 - We ask that you consider a suggested contribution of $50/day to offset your trip’s expenses.

 The Casa Caguama Field Station

 Your home for your Baja residency is the Casa Caguama field station in the small town of Bahía de los Angeles, 450 miles south of the US-Mexico border.
-Situated literally steps from the Sea of Cortez, Casa Caguama is the picturesque hub of science, education, and discovery during Ocean Discovery Institute’s BAHIA program.
+Situated literally steps from the Gulf of California, Casa Caguama is the picturesque hub of science, education, and discovery during Ocean Discovery Institute’s BAHIA program.